-Vice-chairman, Ogilvy & Mather UKSutherland will talk about how advances in the behavioural sciences are transforming government approaches to public health.
+Vice-chairman, Ogilvy & Mather UKSutherland talked about how advances in the behavioural sciences are transforming government approaches to public health.

-High performance director, Red BullWalshe will talk about elite human performance.
+High performance director, Red BullWalshe talked about elite human performance.

-Vice president, McLaren Applied TechnologiesMcGrath will describe how McLaren is applying its experience in real-time data processing and predictive analytics to remote biotelemetry of patients in clinical trials.
+Vice president, McLaren Applied TechnologiesMcGrath described how McLaren is applying its experience in real-time data processing and predictive analytics to remote biotelemetry of patients in clinical trials.

 Inventor of the K1 auto-disable syringeKoska's mission is to make the use of auto-disable syringes mandatory globally.

 Professor & Chair, Dept. Anatomy & Neuroscience, University College CorkCryan is a neuroscientist studying how the gut influences stress and behaviour.

 Cofounder and CEO, EmpaticaLai's Empatica recently launched Embrace, the first medical-grade wearable for people with epilepsy and autism.